-Blanket chlorination campaign of water points and households was started on 4th April led by the Malakal municipality council with participation of WASH/health partners is ongoing.
+- The blanket chlorination campaign of water points and households was started on 4th April 2023 and led by the Malakal municipality council with the participation of WASH/health partners is ongoing. - Ongoing Mass Aqua tab and Pur purification (Point of Use Water Treatment) at Malakal northern and eastern blocks in coordination and partnership with WASH

-- Ongoing Mass Aqua tab and purification (Point of Use Water Treatment) at Malakal northern and eastern blocks in coordination and partnership with WASH partners (UNICEF, WVI, SSRC, SI) and WASH Cluster SNC Upper Nile targeting 5,000HH. - IOM continues to operate and maintain the 748 latrine stances regularly, including disinfection with chlorine (concentration: 0.5%).
-Noted that the number of functioning latrines reduced due to the lack of spaces.
-IOM will continue engaging with community leaders on identifying available spaces for new construction. - Maintenance of FRC in SWAT systems at a level at 0.4-0.5mg/l at Taps stands across 6 water points.
+- partners (UNICEF, WVI, SSRC, SI) and WASH Cluster SNC Upper Nile targeting 5,000HH. - IOM continues to operate and maintain the 748 latrine stances regularly, including disinfection with chlorine (concentration: 0.5%).
+Noted that the number of functioning latrines was reduced due to the lack of space.
+IOM will continue engaging with community leaders on identifying available spaces for new construction. - Maintenance of FRC in SWAT systems at a level of 0.4-0.5mg/l at Taps stands across 6 water points.